Serialcomms/Serial-Ports-in-VBA-Arduino-2023/README.md

 Arduino R3 serial version
 # Serial Port functions in VBA Simple 2022

-This is the simplified set of VBA Serial Port functions for use with **one pre-defined Com Port only**.
+This is the VBA Serial Port function set for use with Arduino devices.

-Intended for use with Arduino devices
+Requires that the Arduino COM Port Drivers are correctly installed and configured.

 No debug or extended transmit & receive functionality is provided.